kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. An executable that creates a file whose name had special characters
 8. An executable that creates pipes the result of a command into a file
 9. An executable that duplicates the last line of a file
+10. An executable that deletes all files with a .js extension, recursively